Osasco: Pre-Columbian era

 The region that is now Osasco was inhabited by indigenous Tupi-Guaraní people.

 Colonial Brazil

 Bandeirantes lived in the region that is now Osasco, then called "Vila de Quitaúna".
 The famous "bandeirante" António Raposo Tavares lived there.

 Early modern period

 Osasco was founded in the 19th century by Italian immigrant Antônio Giuseppe Agù (currently the name of one of the main streets in Osasco).
 He came from commune Osasco in the province of Turin, Italy.

-Immigrants from Italy, Spain, Portugal, Germany, Armenia, Lebanon, Israel and Japan came to Osasco during the late 19th Century and early 20th Century, and their descendants form the bulk of Osasco's population.
+Immigrants from Italy, Spain, Portugal, Germany, Armenia, Lebanon, Palestine and Japan came to Osasco during the late 19th Century and early 20th Century, and their descendants form the bulk of Osasco's population.

 Independence

 Osasco became autonomous from the city of São Paulo on February 19, 1962.